fairbrother-lab/LariatMapper/README.md

 All output will be written in the directory `OUT_DIR`.
 This includes:

 - `lariat_reads.tsv`: A table of the reads classified as lariats
-- `trans_spliced_lariat_reads.tsv`: A table of the reads classified as trans-spliced lariats
 - `circularized_intron_reads.tsv`: A table of the reads classified as circularized introns
 - `template_switching_reads.tsv`: A table of the reads classified as template-switching
 - `output.bam_count.tsv`: A table of linearly-mapped read counts for each gene, stratified by read class